 For customers who process EU personal data in connection with their use of ACL's GRC Product and related services, ACL offers a Data Processing Addendum to ensure compliance with the GDPR obligation to have a written contract in place with ACL as a data processor.
 The Data Processing Addendum is in an easy to sign format and can be accessed and signed here; ACL Data Processing Addendum.

-For customers using ACL’s on-premise Analytics products, all data remains on the customer’s systems.
+For customers using only ACL’s on-premise Analytics products, all data remains on the customer’s systems.
 ACL does not access or process any of that data.

 As part of ACL GRC, we offer integrated content with built-in Compliance Maps that can be mapped to privacy controls of your existing frameworks like ISACA, SOC or ISO, allowing you to easily assess applicability and coverage while identifying material compliance gaps.
 Customers can customize surveys to create Data Privacy Assessments that can be assigned to control owners, helping to assist in assessments of systems or processes.